eqbal/CarND_Capstone_CarX/README.md

 sealed up.
 In three years, Matz is going to open the book to see if the language design team got it right.

-  - Jaime Blasco (pinoch0@gmail.com) - TL Detection / Classification
+  - Jaime Blasco (pinoch0@gmail.com) - Contributed to TL Detection / Classification
 	> Jaime's addition operator doesn't commute; it teleports to where he needs it to be

-  - Dimitrios Mavridis (dmavridis@gmail.com) - Waypoint Updates/ Simulation
+  - Dimitrios Mavridis (dmavridis@gmail.com) - Contributed to Waypoint Updates/ Simulation

 	> Dimitrios's code doesn't follow a coding convention.
 It is the coding convention.

-  - Mani Srinivasan (srnimani@gmail.com) - DBW Node
+  - Mani Srinivasan (srnimani@gmail.com) - Contributed to DBW Node
 	> Mani does not use revision control software.
 None of his code has ever needed revision.

-  - Volodymyr Seliuchenko (volodymyr.seliuchenko@gmail.com) - TL Detection / Classification
+  - Volodymyr Seliuchenko (volodymyr.seliuchenko@gmail.com) - Contributed to TL Detection / Classification
 	> Volodymyr's coding reputation is only as modest as it is because of integer overflow (SQL Server does not have a datatype large enough)

 ### Real world testing